CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Introduction

 \bheading{Differences from known attacks.} \atkname differs from all previously demonstrated SEV attacks in several aspects. \textit{First}, \atkname does not rely on SEV's memory integrity flaws, which is a common pre-requisite for all known attacks on SEV.
 Although \atkname may not work on SEV-SNP, the protection does not come from memory integrity, but a side-effect of the RMP implementation. \textit{Second}, \atkname attacks do not directly interact with the victim VMs and thus enable \textit{stealthy} attacks.
 As long as the ephemeral encryption key of the victim VM is kept in the AMD-SP and the victim's encrypted memory pages are not deallocated, \atkname attacks can be performed even when the victim VM is shutdown.
 Therefore, \atkname is undetectable by the victim VM.
 In contrast, prior attacks relying on I/O operations of the victim VM~\cite{Li:2019:sevio, du:2017:sevUnsecure, morbitzer:2018:severed, Morbitzer:2019:extract} are detectable by the victim VM.

-\atkname questions a fundamental security assumption of ``security-by-crash'' underpinning the design of SEV's memory and cache isolation.
-The demonstration of these attack variants suggests that SEV should not rely on adversary-controlled ASIDs to mediate access to the encrypted memory.
+\atkname attacks question a fundamental ``security-by-crash'' security principle underpinning the design of SEV's memory and cache isolation.
+The demonstration of \atkname suggests that SEV should not rely on adversary-controlled ASIDs to mediate access to the encrypted memory.
 To eliminate the threats, a principled solution is to maintain the identity of VMs in the hardware, which unfortunately requires some fundamental changes in the architecture.
-As far as we know, SEV-SNP will not integrate such changes.
+As far as we know, SEV-SNP will not integrate such changes. \looseness=-1

 \bheading{Responsible disclosure.} We have disclosed \atkname attacks to AMD via emails in December 2019 and discussed the paper with AMD engineers by phone in January 2020.
+We have pointed out several vulnerable hardware designs, including: (1) The lack of ASID authentication and inappropriate “security-by-crash” principle; (2) the lack of triple fault reporting, which allows SEV and SEV-ES VM to resume from a triple fault by rewinding VMCB; (3) the VMSA check is only tied to VMSA's physical address but not VMCB's physical address, which makes Crossline work in SEV-ES.
+These vulnerabilities have been acknowledged by AMD.
 The demonstrated attacks and their novelty have been acknowledged.
 As discussed in the paper, neither of the two attack variants directly affect SEV-SNP.
 Therefore, AMD would not replace ASID-based isolation in the short term, but may invest more principled isolation mechanisms in the future.

 \bheading{Contributions.} This paper makes the following contributions to the security of AMD SEV and other trusted execution environments.

 \begin{packeditemize} \item It investigates SEV's ASID-based memory, cache, and TLB isolation, and demystifies its ``security-by-crash'' design principle (\S\ref{sec:understand}).
 It raises security concerns of the ``security-by-crash'' based memory and TLB isolation for the first time.